IVSoftware/async-chess-game-loop/README.md

 ***
 **Game Board**

 The goal is to run a loop that cycles these three states continuously, waiting at each step.
-But before we start a game _loop_ we need a game _board_ so use `TableLayoutPanel` do do that.
+But first we need a game _board_ so use `TableLayoutPanel` do do that.

     enum PlayerColor
     {